 The 2019 Handel Aria Competition Judges

-We are delighted to have three imminently qualified judges joining us for the 7th annual Handel Aria Competition.
+We are delighted to have three eminently qualified judges joining us for the 7th annual Handel Aria Competition.
 All attendees at the event will be invited to vote for the Audience Favorite Prize.

 Cheryl Bensman-Rowe has sung in North and South America, Europe, Japan, and is a former member of The Waverly Consort, and Western Wind Vocal Ensemble.
 She received a Grammy for Music for 18 Musicians by Steve Reich and has performed with the New York Philharmonic, Chicago Symphony, Israel Philharmonic, Lincoln Center, Carnegie Hall, Ravinia, Madison Opera, Madison Choral Project and Present Music in Milwaukee.
 She has recorded for Nonesuch, ECM, and CBS Masterworks.

 The former – and founding – Artistic Director of the Handel Aria Competition, she currently maintains a voice studio in Madison.
 Ms. Bensman-Rowe and her husband, Paul Rowe, are Co-Artistic Directors of the Madison Early Music Festival, which is celebrating its 20thanniversary season in July.

 Roger Pines, a judge for the Metropolitan Opera National Council Auditions since 1991 and for other prestigious competitions nationwide, is dramaturg at Lyric Opera of Chicago.
 Among the many roles he has filled at Lyric are program editor; co-host/commentator and co-producer of the Lyric radio broadcasts; and special lecturer/consultant for the Ryan Opera Center, Lyric’s young-artist program.
 Pines previously held administrative positions at San Diego Opera and The Dallas Opera.